GentleDell/DEBOR/README.md

 If batch_size=2, a GPU with at least 4GB RAM is required; If batch_size=8, it needs >=8GB GPU RAM; If batch_size=32, it needs >=28GB GPU RAM.
 Training with large batch_size could lead to smoothened offsets (as clothes).

 ### Inference/Evaluation
 If there is a pre-trained model available, *inference.py* and *evaluation.py* are provided for inference and evaluation.
 Paths to checkpoints, samples, etc, need to be set **inside** the two scripts.
-Besides, modify the **config.json** file in the checkpoint folder to make sure all paths in it are correctly set.
+Besides, modify the **config.json** file in the checkpoint folder to make sure all paths in it are correct.

 Inferencing the model:
 ```